junxit/us-congress-bills-113/metadata.md

 - 2014-09-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7278)
 - 2014-09-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7278)
 - 2014-09-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2014-12-15 — Passed Senate without amendment by Unanimous Consent.
+- 2014-12-15 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2014-12-15 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S6841)
+- 2014-12-15 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S6841)
+- 2014-12-16 — Message on Senate action sent to the House.
+- 2014-12-17 — Presented to President.
+- 2014-12-17 — Presented to President.
+- 2014-12-18 — Became Public Law No: 113-259.
+- 2014-12-18 — Became Public Law No: 113-259.
+- 2014-12-18 — Signed by President.
+- 2014-12-18 — Signed by President.